tomberget/git-courseware/README.md

 The `-r` option makes it recursive, deleting everything in the folder you have stated.
 The `-f` option forces it to remove files, even recursively.

+### Commit changes

+All changes in staging will be part of the same commit.
+If you want to avoid certain changes inside a commit, you should not add those changes to the staging area yet.
+Either stash the remaining changes, or leave them alone for now.

+#### Commit in GitHub

+Commit is made at the same time any file is changed and saved, as you need to "Commit changes..." to save them.
+Remember to add a proper commit message.

+#### Commit in VSCode

 <!-- Resource links -->
 [git-win]: https://git-scm.com/download/win
 [xcode]: https://developer.apple.com/xcode/resources/